API Keys

 Resource access

-Access can be scoped to different resource types:
+Access can be scoped to:

-- global: Applies to all resources
+- global: Applies to all websites in the organization

 Errors